 This document outlines the Council's commitment to managing risk in an effective and appropriate manner.
-It is intended to be used as the framework for delivery of the Risk Management function and provides guidance on developing risk management as a routine process for all services.
+It is intended to be used as the framework for delivery of the Risk Management function and provides guidance to ensure management of risk is a routine process for all services.